pendulum-chain/pendulum-solidity-wrapper/price_feed/README.md

 # price_feed

-a contract that wraps the dia chain extension which provides a price feed for various assets.
+This is a contract that wraps the dia chain extension which provides a price feed for various assets.

 ## Setup